hoskinsconsulting/peoplesoft_project_listing/README.md

-# PeopleSoft Project Object Listing
+# PeopleSoft Project Object Listing Utility
 An Application Engine process to write a list of objects contained within a project.
 This includes the object type, object name, type, description (if applicable), and action.

 Files contained in this git: